JSON Files Are Not Working on Windows 10/11: How to Fix It?

 2. You can choose Notepad or any other application that can open JSON files.

-3. That’s it.
-You have made it easier to open JSON files in Windows.
+3. That’s all there is to it.
+By setting a default app, you have made it easier to open JSON files in Windows.

 Additional Fix: Clean Up Your PC

-Apart from using the right program to open your JSON files, probably you also want to be sure that your JSON files are not corrupted or interfered with in any way.
+Apart from using the right program to open your JSON files, it is important to ensure that your JSON files are not corrupted or otherwise compromised.
 For this reason, you should scan your computer for viruses and junk, and then remove them from your system.
-To automate this process, download the [sc name=”outbyte-pc-repair”] program.
+To automate this process, consider downloading a PC repair program such as Outbyte PC Repair.
 This tool will not only scan your computer, but it will also repair the damaged sections, thus restoring efficiency.
 You may also benefit from scanning your PC using the built-in Windows Security Center.

 Final Thoughts